buzzqw/TUS/OBSS/OBSSv2-eng.md

 | Grapple an opponent | 2 |
 | Trip an opponent | 2 |

-The character who executes an Attack Action and Casts a Spell in the same round is considered Distracted, meaning they must make a Magic Check to cast the spell.

-**Movement Action***: a Movement Action is an Action dedicated to moving.
-You can move up to your full movement (9 meters for humans, 6 meters for dwarves...) per Action used.
-Each movement consumes an Action even if you don't use all your available movement.

 During the Movement Action, it is possible to **Draw a Weapon** or Shield or **Sheathe a Weapon** or Shield.

 **Cast a Spell***: usually 2 Actions are needed.
 The number of necessary Actions is indicated in the spell description.
 In the Magic chapter, the rules (page ) for casting multiple spells in a round are specified.